-Passo Baremone (also known as the Passo del Mare), is a high mountain pass at an elevation of 1.450m (4,757ft) above the sea level, located in the Italian group of Passo di Croce Domini between Val Sabbia and the Val Trompia (Brescia) and it links Lago d'Idro with Mella, through the Passo del Maniva and belongs to the Alps.
+Passo Baremone is a high mountain pass at an elevation of 1.450m (4,757ft) above the sea level, located in the province of Brescia, in the Lombardy region of Italy.
 The pass is traversed by the spectacular Anfo ridge road.

 Set high on the slopes of the Orobie Alps, the road to the summit, also known as the Passo del Mare, is called Anfo Ridge Road.
 It is mostly unpaved.
 The road has 4 short unlit tunnels.
 It was closed for 6 years because of a landslide but the route was cleared again in 2009.
 In 2010 some new tunnels were built to bypass the narrowest parts.
 It’s an old military rote, following an original path back to Roman times.
 It’s hard, scenic and beautiful but bit dusty and stony.